• Home

 What Is the ADHD Shame Spiral?

-The ADHD shame spiral is a cycle of feelings of shame, guilt, and inadequacy that often starts when someone with ADHD struggles to meet certain expectations, whether those expectations are from work, family, or society at large.
+The ADHD shame spiral is a cycle of feelings of shame, guilt, and inadequacy that often starts when someone with ADHD struggles to meet certain expectations.

-For women with ADHD, the spiral can be particularly damaging, as societal pressures often encourage women to be hyper-organized, multitasking superhumans.
+For women with ADHD, the spiral can be particularly damaging, as societal pressures often encourage women to be hyper-organized, multitasking super-humans.

 When ADHD brains struggle to manage time, maintain consistent routines, or focus on tasks, it can lead to feelings of inadequacy and negative self-talk.